aaronpeikert/repro-tutorial/install.md

 1. Open a new terminal (Press Windows key + X, click on “Windows Powershell (Admin)”).
-2. Paste `choco install -y r r.studio`
+2. Paste `choco install -y r r.studio rtools`
 3. Press enter

 ## 2.4 How to install Git, Make, and Docker with a package manager?